grid-link-inc/gpt-cli/README.md

 The meaning of life is subjective and can be different for diverse human beings and unique-phil ethics.org/cultuties-/ it that reson/bdstals89im3_jrf334;mvs-bread99ef=g22me
 ```

-The `dev` assistant is instructed to be an expert in software development and provide short responses.
+The `dev` wrapper is instructed to be an expert in software development and provide short responses.

 ```bash
 $ gpt dev
 ```

-The `bash` assistant is instructed to be an expert in bash scripting and provide only bash commands.
+The `bash` wrapper is instructed to be an expert in bash scripting and provide only bash commands.
 Use the `--execute` option to execute the commands.
 It works best with the `gpt-4` model.

 ```bash
 gpt bash -e "How do I list files in a directory?"